ferrocene/ferrocene/src/lexical-elements.rst

 :dp:`fls_irwcldiotei2`
-A :t:`pure identifier` shall be restricted to characters in category :t:`Ascii` in the following contexts:
+A :t:`pure identifier` shall be restricted to characters in category :s:`AsciiCharacter` in the following contexts:

 * :dp:`fls_g72rxs2z5960`
   :t:`[Crate import]s`,